 If you are with someone who is showing signs of alcohol overdose, it is imperative that you do not leave them unattended.
 They could be at risk of falling or choking.
 Immediately call for medical help, and stay with the person until help arrives.

 If you can, get the person onto the ground in a sitting or semi-reclined position.
 If they are lying down, roll them onto their side.

 When paramedics arrive, be prepared to tell them everything you know about what and how much the person drank, and whether they used any other substances or medications.

 Getting Help For Problem Drinking

 Located in a beautiful setting, Thousand Islands Rehab Centre provides customized alcohol addiction treatment programs that respect and value the uniqueness of all people.
-We provide an environment conducive to healing, and you will be guided by staff who are compassionate and non-judgmental.
+As a top addiction rehabilitation centre we provide an environment conducive to healing, and you will be guided by staff who are compassionate and non-judgmental.
 Call us today to learn more, or to get started on your healing journey.